Join The Crew!

 Link to this site

-In 1987, Rollin Soles hatched the Argyle Winery and this same year he purchased a hillside property in the Chehalem Mountains.
+In 1987, Rollin Soles hatched the Argyle Winery and the same year he purchased a hillside property in the Chehalem Mountains.
 It was many years later, in 2001, that Rollin and his wife Corby planted a 7-acre Pinot Noir vineyard on the property and named it Wit’s End Vineyard.
-The vineyard is uniquely situated to take advantage of the protection afforded by the Chehelam Mountains which shield the vineyard from winter Artic winds and the Dundee Hills to the South which temper the wind from the Pacific Ocean.
+The vineyard is uniquely situated to take advantage of the protection afforded by the Chehalem Mountains which shield the vineyard from winter Artic winds and the Dundee Hills to the South which temper the wind from the Pacific Ocean.
 The vines are planted to a high density and three Dijon clones make up the mix.

 The thunderbird image on the ROCO label is a reproduction of an ancient petroglyph removed from the Columbia River George in the 1950s.
 The bird image is said to represent the “wild essence and intriguing history of the Pacific Southwest and ROCO wines.”